-The message seemed to be one of unity with Hagar, at the expense of the band’s other eras.
+The message seemed to be one of unity with Hagar, at the expense of the band's other eras.
 Based on recent commercial success alone, that made sense.
-After all, over the course of Hagar’s original 1985-96 tenure, Van Halen not only notched four consecutive chart-topping albums, they also scored eight Top 40 hits — besting the Roth-led group in both categories.
-In addition, they placed a whopping nine songs atop Billboard‘s Mainstream Rock chart along the way.
-Roth may have ultimately moved more albums, but the bulk of those sales happened long after he’d departed.
+After all, over the course of Hagar's original 1985-96 tenure, Van Halen not only notched four consecutive chart-topping albums, they also scored eight Top 40 hits -- besting the Roth-led group in both categories.
+They also placed a whopping nine songs atop Billboard's Mainstream Rock chart along the way.
+Roth may have ultimately moved more albums, but the bulk of those sales happened long after he'd departed.
 Hagar, meanwhile, helped Van Halen sell some two million copies of the Live: Right Here, Right Now video, too.

 Alex Van Halen, for one, had put all of that into perspective.
 "We've matured," the drummer told USA Today in 2004.
 "It's a bad word that I don't allow in my household, but there's truth to it.
 The creative tension is still there, which is great.
 As for other stuff, I'll speak for myself.
 We made a mistake.
 The whole thing unraveled.
 We were buddies for 11 years, and all of a sudden it stopped.
 We were rash, things blew apart very fast and uncontrollably, and it ain't going to happen again."